How did I end up with a bowling lane in the living room?

 She’s so shiny and gorgeous!!!!
 I just love how this project turned out🖤.

-If you need a table give this a try!
+If you need a table or desk give this a try!
 It’s a fun conversation piece and very sturdy.
 This one will last a lifetime.